 Borrowings are classified as current liabilities unless the Group has an unconditional right to defer settlement of the liability for at least 12 months after the reporting date.

-All borrowings are current as reflected in the accounts at reporting date.
+Other than the amount payable later than 12 months in respect of an item of plant, all borrowings are current as reflected in the accounts at reporting date.